iashorokhov/iashorokhov/README.md

 ### Portfolio and projects

-- Here's my [Portfolio](https://github.com/iashorokhov/Completed-ML-projects) where you can find some of the completed ML projects
+- Here's my [Portfolio](https://github.com/iashorokhov/Completed-ML-projects) where you can find some of my completed ML projects

 ## Skills
 ### Programming Languages